 A realized loss occurs when the sale price of an asset is lower than its carrying amount.
-This loss is only considered to be realized when the asset is removed from the entity's books.
-Thus, a loss is only realized when the associated asset has been sold, donated, or scrapped.
+This loss is only considered to be realized when the asset is removed from the entity's accounting records.
+Thus, a loss is only realized when the associated asset has been sold in an arm’s length transaction, donated, or scrapped.
 For example, an investor pays $500 for several shares of stock.
 Two years later, he sells the shares for $400.
 His realized loss is the $100 difference between the purchase price and the sale price of the stock.

 A realized loss can be included on an entity's tax return as a reduction of taxable income.
 A business may choose to realize losses on as many assets as possible when it would otherwise have to pay taxes on realized profits or capital gains.